OK, so I know what you are saying right now. “But…but….everyone says that Facebook boosting is a waste of time and money!”

 That’s a WIN/WIN right there my friends!

-5. Have a Few Different Audience Set Ups
+5. Have a Few Different Audience Set-Ups to Boost posts

 Different information will suit different people, so it’s best to have a few different audience targets set up for your ads.
 You can do this easily in the Facebook Boost panel (otherwise you can go into Facebook Ads Manager).
 You don’t want to target the same audience all the time – they’ll get sick of hearing from you and turn your ads off – this is called Ad Fatigue.
 Also you might want to open up your products and services to a whole new demographic, so it’s good to have some options to choose from.